Chapter Two / Test Run

 “Morality has nothing to do with it.
 It’s a matter of simple economics.
 The Irish Exchequer doesn’t subsidize the royal family.
 We’re responsible for our own finances.
 We’re to live on our trusts and bequests, and keep them growing for those who come after us.”

 Neil’s dancing gaze settled on Talty’s face.
-The tip of his tongue slid between his lips, and not because of money.
+The tip of his tongue slid between his lips.

 She willed her racing pulse to calm.
 “I know all that.
 The money we’ve inherited and received as gifts is so much, I don’t really need what’s left of Eric’s money.
 But I want to do some good with it, not play Santa Claus for some eccentric billionaire’s latest lark.”